Apply for a property tax rebate: Property Tax Rebate for Seniors

 It should take 8 weeks to get your rebate.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.
 If additional information is required to process your rebate, the Department of Service Nova Scotia and Internal Services contacts you by mail.

-If you get your income tax refund by direct deposit, the Canada Revenue Agency (CRA), the Department of Service Nova Scotia and Internal Services deposits your rebate into the bank account you have registered with CRA.
+If you get your income tax refund by direct deposit, Canada Revenue Agency (CRA), the Department of Service Nova Scotia and Internal Services deposits your rebate into the bank account you have registered with CRA.
 If you don’t get your income tax refund by direct deposit, the department mails your rebate cheque within 8 weeks.

 There is no cost to apply for the rebate.